-- Probability of Default.
+- Probability of Default (PD).
 Indicates the probability that an auto customer defaults on its contractual obligations within the next twelve months after the month being rated.
-For each loan, there is a score, which is mapped to a Master rating scale. - Severity of Loss.
-Measures the intensity of the loss upon default expressed as a percentage of the Exposure at Default (EAD). - Exposure at Default.
+For each loan, there is a score, which is mapped to a Master rating scale. - Loss Given Default (LGD).
+Measures the intensity of the loss upon default expressed as a percentage of the Exposure at Default (EAD). - Exposure at Default (EAD).
 The amount of the debt at the time of default, considering a time horizon of twelve months after the month being rated.